Peptic Ulcer Disease - Symptoms

 Common ulcer symptoms include:

-reducer.
-Weeks of pain that comes and goes and may alternate with
+- Weeks of pain that comes and goes and may alternate with pain-free periods.

-blood and/or material that looks like coffee grounds.
-Black stools
+- Vomiting blood and/or material that looks like coffee grounds.

-that look like tar, or stools that contain dark red blood.
-Ulcers and pains
+- Black stools that look like tar, or stools that contain dark red blood.

-from a gastric ulcer may occur shortly after you eat (when food is still in your
+- Pain from a gastric ulcer may occur shortly after you eat (when food is still in your stomach).

 Symptoms in children